 Also aboard are an 18-minute slice of a transfer made from a 16mm Canadian Pacific print.
 It looks miserable enough to have us celebrating the main feature encoding.
 As happens on other German discs, we also get the eight-minute Castle Films cut-down version, in B&W. Kino also gives us trailers for Canadian Pacific, The Cariboo Trail and The Gunfight at Dodge City.
 A disclaimer before the main show reminds us that Kino takes no responsibility for the content of the disc commentary.
 I think they’re safe from lawsuits, seeing as how the disc has no commentary.

-One last note: I believe that this shot of an explosion in Canadian Violent Pacific is the source for a shot repeated perhaps eight or ten times in Invaders from Mars, made four years later.
+One last note: I believe that this spectacular shot of a powder explosion in Canadian Violent Pacific is the source for a shot repeated perhaps eight or ten times in Invaders from Mars, made four years later.

 In sum, Kino’s package is an entertaining western guaranteed to please Randolph Scott fans, and a very thorough record of a truly screwy film restoration project.
 Conduct your purchasing decisions accordingly.